chrsgrffth/seven/jekyll/_work/7-jonathan-gottschall.md

 slug: gottschall
 year: 2015
 roles:
- - Visual Design
+ - 'Visual Design'
- - Interaction Design
+ - 'Interaction Design'
- - Front-End Development
+ - 'Front-End Development'
 overview: |
   A college professor his study of evolutionary psychology to a personal level, joining an MMA gym and fighting for answers to the question: "Why do men fight?"
 After his experience, Jonathan Gottschall wrote "The Professor in the Cage" and looked to me for a platform to market this new work.
 sections: